-When you log in to FotoWare you're taken to the site's home page after logging in where there is a large search bar at the top of the screen.
+When you log in to FotoWare, the site's home page is displayed.
+There is a large search bar at the top of the screen.

-When you access an archive, the search bar is moved up into the top banner:
+When you access an archive, the search bar is located on the top banner:

 Performing a basic search

 To perform a basic search, simply start typing words in the search box.
-This will execute a full-text search across all the entire definition of metadata fields.
+This executes a full-text search across the entire definition of metadata fields.

-By default this will be construed as the precise string "beautiful beach".
-The way FotoWare interprets searches that contain several words without quotation marks to separate them can be configured by the FotoWare administrator in the search string modification settings.
+By default, this is construed as the precise string "beautiful beach".
+How FotoWare interprets searches that contain several words without quotation marks to separate them can be configured by the FotoWare administrator in the search string modification settings.